 - Find their real interests and strengths on different subjects

-- Discover what learning style is right for your child
+- Discover what learning style is right for my child

 - Enhance their love of books, reading, and stories